James Clayton Flowers

-James Clayton Flowers (born December 25, 1915) is an American retired military pilot who served with the Tuskegee Airmen during World War II.
+James Clayton Flowers (born December 25, 1915) is an American retired military pilot and supercentenarian who served with the Tuskegee Airmen during World War II.

-Early life
+Life and military service

-James Clayton Flowers was born on December 25, 1915 in Las Cruces, New Mexico.
+James Clayton Flowers was born on December 25, 1915 in Surry County, Virginia.

-Military service

 The Tuskegee Airmen's aircraft had distinctive markings that led to the name, "Red Tails."

 He was a pilot with the 99th Fighter Squadron, 332nd Fighter Group for five years.

-Later life

-After the war, he and his wife Evelyn started a family.
-Flowers worked as a schoolteacher in The New York School System.
-After retirement, he and his wife relocated to New Mexico.
-They had two children.
+Flowers married his wife Evelyn in 1951 and the couple had two children..
+He worked as a schoolteacher in Manhattan and after retirement, he and his wife relocated to New Mexico.
 New Mexico held a ceremony to honour the Tuskegee Airmen in March 2014.
 Flowers was present for the dedication at the New Mexico Veterans' Memorial.
-He turned 100 on December 25, 2015.
+He turned 100 on December 25, 2015, and 110 on December 25, 2025.
+He is currently the second-oldest known living man in the United States, behind 110-year-old Major Jewel McDonald of Mississippi.

+Flowers was a member of the Community Church of New York before moving to New Mexico.
+He has been a member of the Unitarian Universalist Church of Las Cruces, New Mexico for over forty years.